What is the UN Decade of Action on Nutrition?

 - Sustainable, resilient food systems for healthy diets.

 - Aligned health systems providing universal coverage of essential nutrition actions.

 - Safe and supportive environments for nutrition at all ages.

 The Nutrition Decade puts the spotlight on nutrition at the highest political level through regular reporting to the UN General Assembly and the Governing Bodies of FAO and WHO, using coordinating mechanisms such as UN Nutrition and engaging the Committee on World Food Security and other relevant intergovernmental bodies and multistakeholder forums.

 What is the Work Programme for the UN Decade of Action on Nutrition?

-The Work Programme for Nutrition Decade describes its aims, added value and guiding principles.
-It includes its key areas for priority action (action areas); modalities of engagement and roles of Member States and other stakeholders; mechanisms and tools for driving action (means of implementation); and accountability framework.
+The Work Programme describes the Nutrition Decade’s aims, added value and guiding principles.
+It also presents its key areas for priority action (action areas); modalities of engagement and roles of Member States and other stakeholders; mechanisms and tools for driving action (means of implementation); and an accountability framework.